Accredited Psychiatry and Medicine

 organizations, health care and human services corporations and the judiciary.

-His numerous awards and honors in the course of twenty-five years of
+His numerous awards and honors in the course of thirty years of

 service as a Harvard Medical School clinical faculty member range from